 Install

-SocialClaw is a social media scheduling skill for AI agents posting to X, LinkedIn, Instagram, Facebook Pages, TikTok, Discord, Telegram, YouTube, Reddit, WordPress, and Pinterest
+openclaw skills install socialclawUse when a user wants social media scheduling and publishing for AI agents on X, LinkedIn, Instagram, Facebook Pages, TikTok, Discord, Telegram, YouTube, Reddit, WordPress, and Pinterest through SocialClaw.

 This skill is an instruction layer for the hosted SocialClaw service.